Perched on Mount Lateran, the Archbasilica of Saint John Lateran (Basilica of San Giovanni in Laterano) is one of the four major papal basilicas.

 Unlimited access to public transport is included in the Omnia Card and Roma Pass.

 👉 More info: Omnia Card / Roma Pass

 Opening hours of the Basilica of St. John Lateran

 The Basilica of St John Lateran is open daily from 7am to 6.30pm.

-Entrance to the basilica is free.
-However, you will have to pay €2 to visit the cloister.
+Entrance to the basilica is free but you’ll have to pay €2 to access the cloister.

 ✈️ Flights and trains: to book your flights to Rome, Captain Ulysses warmly recommends Skyscanner.
+You’ll be able to compare countless offers to find the best deal.
 If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.

 For flights as well as trains and buses, the Captain recommends Omio.